N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 10.md

 Nick R: Updated the class diagram to fit into deliverable 4 and what the team plans on implementing later for deliverable 6.\
 Nick P: Created the sequence diagram for deliverable 5 and brought it together with everyone else's changes. \
-Tyler C: \
+Tyler C: Created packet diagram for deliverable 5, wrote a short text description and collaborated as a group to finish the document.\
 Jeysen A: \
 Elian: Created One of the Structural Design Pattern(Adapter) diagrams for deliverable 5.

 ### Project Perspective
 1. Appreciations

 Nick R: I appreciate everyone picking their parts to work on for deliverable 5.\
-Nick P: I apprecate that everyone no arguing on their parts and asked for assistance if needed. \
+Nick P: I appreciate that everyone no arguing on their parts and asked for assistance if needed. \
-Tyler C: \
+Tyler C: I appreciate everyone for putting in so much time for this project. \
 Jeysen A: \
 Elian Z: I appreciate getting everything done in a timely manner and everyone helping each other as we worked on all of the parts for this project